-Lake Maggiore and the Borromean Islands are on of the best places in Italy to visit for those that love outdoor adventures.
+Lake Maggiore and the Borromean Islands are among the best places in Italy to visit for those who love outdoor adventures.
 The lake is one of the largest in Europe and provides a picturesque backdrop for any trip to Italy.

-The Borromean Islands are located on Lake Maggiore and provide visitors with plenty of activities such as sailing, kayaking, windsurfing, swimming, and sunbathing.
-There are also some great restaurants and cafes around the islands that make it an ideal destination for a day out or even an overnight stay.
+The Borromean Islands are located on Lake Maggiore and provide visitors with plenty of activities, such as sailing, kayaking, windsurfing, swimming, and sunbathing.
+Some great restaurants and cafes around the islands make it an ideal destination for a day out or overnight stay.

-It’s a great place to relax and enjoy the beauty of nature while still being close enough to explore the rest of what Italy has to offer.
+It’s a great place to relax and enjoy the beauty of nature while still being close enough to explore the rest of what Italy provides.

 26. Take a road trip along the Italian Riviera